gwyche/casino_game/README.md

 Rulebook class with a factory method (Contains main logic for single-round player win-lose-point decision).

+Greetings class with factory method.

+Documentation class with factory method.

 ### Operation

 1) The Casino class instantiates a player who immediately rolls 2 dice and holds those values internally.